 Believe it or not, placentophagy has been practiced for thousands of years, and not just by animals!
 There is nothing that can more authentically help your body recover from the strain & stress of growing a baby, delivery, recovery, and adjustment to your new life than your own placenta.
-You can also opt for tincture; this lasts much longer than your capsules.
-Many women choose to have this on-hand for days down the road when they are feeling stressed, anxious, or having emotional lows.

 Potential Benefits of Placenta Encapsulation: